 Just as J.S.
 Bach fused a Lutheran chorale melody into a secular-styled concerto form in many of his Chorale cantatas, Lo Lanu Ha-Shem inserts a chorale-styled melody into a Middle-Eastern popular-styled song form.
 As in Bach's Chorale cantatas, the chorale-styled melody is used in different ways in Lo Lanu Ha-Shem.
 Most of the text of Lo Lanu Ha-Shem is in a modern English translation, but to capture a little of the spirit of the original Psalm, the first line is sung in Hebrew and is used as a refrain.

 Lo Lanu Ha-Shem has received three awards.
 It received a Silver Medal at the March 2019 Global Music Awards and won an Honorable Mention in the 2019-2020 American Prize in the Major Choral Works division and won 3rd Prize in the 2020-2021 American Prize in the Pops Composition division.
-Aaron has written two works that are based on Lo Lanu Ha-Shem.
+Aaron has written two other works that are based on Lo Lanu Ha-Shem.
 Please click on Variation on Lo Lanu Ha-Shem for solo Alto Flute and Variations on Lo Lanu Ha-Shem for 'Cello and Piano for information and to hear performances of those works.

 Below is the video of the World Premiere performance of Lo Lanu Ha-Shem by The New Mexico Bach Society Chorale and Players and Santa Fe Women's Ensemble, Franz Vote, Conductor (pictured below.)